mkashani-phd/Artiq_VM/README.md

 At this point you should have a Virtual machin that has the Artiq ENV

 ### Testing the Gateware buil up
-To build a gateware you need to have a `.json` file that descirbes how each port of the Kasli is connected to each card.
+To build a gateware you need to have a `.json` file that descirbes how each port of the **Kasli-soc** is connected to each card.
 For example [kasli-soc-standalone](./src/Node%201/kasli-soc-standalone_node1_with_edgecounters_en.json) file can be used to generate the gateware, first go to the dierctory that has the nix enviornment setup.
 For example in my case I have used

 ```bash
 cd ~/Documents/Projects/Artiq_envs/defult